Serhiy Ostapenko: Professor's career

-Life in the Soviet Ukraine
+Life in Soviet Ukraine

 By the end of 1920 Ostapenko relocated to Kyiv.
 In May 1921 the Supreme Extraordinary Tribunal began the hearing of the affair of Ukrainian SRs on which Ostapenko was invited as a witness.
 However, by the proposition of Dmitry Manuilsky he was placed amongst the ones under trail.
 Ostapenko plead not guilty and was given five years of correctional labor camps.
 Later unexpectedly the sentence was changed and he was forced to work by specialty instead of katorga, due to his value as a scientific force.
 Further his fate is not known.
 There are speculations that 1931 he was arrested by the NKVD and perished in the labor camps (according to the Encyclopedia of Ukraine) sometime in 1937.